 The legacy of function separation and focus on public service has two debilitating attributes.
 Universities are defined in law as predominantly teaching institutions with little opportunity for research.
 Without doing research, lecturers can easily become recyclers of outmoded ideas.
 This means that every successive graduating class is equipped with less relevant knowledge than the previous one.

-The decline in academic standards among faculty and their students is built into the system.
 The decline in academic standards among faculty and their students is therefore built into the system.
 The crisis is more acute in the rapidly-changing fields of science, technology and medicine.
 These trends create loss of confidence in African universities and often drive students to seek educational opportunities overseas.

 Paradoxically, this intellectual entropy or decay often occurs in close proximity with quality research undertaken in national institutes and labs.
 The impact of national research institutes on solving local problems is limited by its lack of students who can act as the carriers of new knowledge into the wider society.

 There are two important ways to transfer research results into the economy.
 The first is through students graduating and entering the labor market and putting their knowledge to economic and social use.
 The second is through startups from universities, many of which can be created by fresh graduates.
 Research institutes often house research students from local universities.
 But this is a poor substitute for a more robust system where teaching, research, commercialization and public engagement are housed under a new generation of graduate innovation universities.

 There are at least three ways to create such universities.
 The first is to create new universities dedicated to innovation from scratch.
 Though desirable, this approach would require large investments, with nearly $30 million going to initial construction.
 Even with the use of existing facilities, this is still an expensive option.

 The second option is to strengthen the research and commercialization of existing universities, building on on-going activities.
 This option can work in a select number of universities, especially those whose charters allow them to operate as innovation universities.